Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Introduction

 \section{Introduction}

 Pre-trained language models (PLMs) have become the de-facto models in various natural language processing tasks \citep{devlin2018bert,liu2019roberta,he2021deberta,radford2019language,brown2020language}.
-Although full fine-tuning (FT) has been the most common way to adapt pre-trained models to downstream tasks \citet{qiu2020pre,raffel2020exploring}, with the rise of large pre-trained models full FT is becoming unfeasible.
+Although full fine-tuning (FT) has been the most common way to adapt pre-trained models to down-stream tasks \citet{qiu2020pre,raffel2020exploring}, with the rise of large pre-trained models full FT is becoming unfeasible.
 For instance, while BERT \citep{devlin2018bert} consisted of up to 300 M parameters, GPT-3 \citep{brown2020language} contains up to 175 B parameters, making full FT extremely computationally and energy demanding.
 The main lines of research to address this issue focus on reducing the fine-tuning parameters while maintaining or even improving the downstream performance of PLMs.
-One approach is to mitigate such a problem by adapting only some parameters or learning external modules for new tasks, while keeping the base model frozen and shared across tasks.
+Specifically, the first one tries to mitigate such a problem by adapting only some parameters or learning external modules for new tasks, while keeping the base model frozen and shared across tasks.
 As a result, only a small number of task-specific parameters need to be stored and loaded, greatly boosting the operational efficiency when deployed.
 For example, Adapter Tuning approaches \citep{houlsby2019parameter,rebuffi2017learning,pfeiffer2020adapterfusion,he2022towards} employ small neural modules called adapters within the layers of the pre-trained model.
-Prefix tuning \citep{li2021prefix} and Prompt tuning \citep{lester2021power} attach additional trainable prefix tokens to the input or hidden layers of the base model.
+Prefix tuning \citep{li2021prefix} and prompt tuning \citep{lester2021power} attach additional trainable prefix tokens to the input or hidden layers of the base model.
 These methods have been shown to achieve comparable performance to full fine-tuning, while only updating less than $1\%$ of the original model parameters, significantly releasing the memory consumption.

-Another Parameter Efficient Fine-Tuning (PEFT) line of research proposes to model the incremental update of the pre-trained weights in a parameter-efficient way, without modifying the model architecture \citep{zaken2021bitfit,guo2020parameter,hu2022lora, zhang2023adaptive, valipour2022dylora}.
-Among this family of methods, the most widely used is LoRA \cite{hu2022lora}, which parameterizes weight updates $ \Delta $ as a low-rank matrix by the product of two much smaller matrices:
+Another Parameter Efficient Fine-Tuning (PEFT) line of research, proposes to model the incremental update of the pre-trained weights in a parameter-efficient way, without modifying the model architecture \citep{zaken2021bitfit,guo2020parameter,hu2022lora, zhang2023adaptive, valipour2022dylora}.
+Among the proposed models, the most widely adopted one is LoRA \cite{hu2022lora}, which parameterizes $ \Delta $ as a low-rank matrix by the product of two much smaller matrices: